 Hong Kong has its own annual exodus, with an increased number of outbound trips over the holiday (which runs over 16-19 February in the city).
 Yu adds: ‘Chinese New Year is a very special time for Chinese people in Hong Kong, so it will be extremely busy for Cathay Pacific and Hong Kong International Airport.
 A busy time like this is the best time for an airline to prove how capable it is in terms of operational reliability and service standards.’

-More bags means more people at the airport, and load factors on Cathay Pacific and Cathay Dragon aircraft are also higher, which in turn means that staffing levels are kept high at the airport and contingencies planned.
+More bags means more people at the airport, and load factors on Cathay aircraft are also higher, which in turn means that staffing levels are kept high at the airport and contingencies planned.
 Pretty much all of the 4,000-strong team who work at the HKIA terminals and around the aircraft on the ramp – plus the 1,000 people overseas – will be involved at some point over Chinese New Year.

 Yu says: ‘In terms of manpower our team will be fully geared up for the peak.
 Preparation actually started a long time ago and we work with all the departments across the airlines.’